-- (1) Name badge
+- (1) Two_name_badges for the members, and one name_badge for their partners.

 - (2) Business cards

 - (3) Appropriate stationery

 - (4) Computer desk (optional)

 - (5) Street directory

 - (6) Filing cabinet (upon request)

-- (7) Elected Member Uniform issue (non -compulsory) (1 Jacket, 2 Trousers/Skirts and Shirts/Blouses)
+- (7) Elected Member Uniform issue (non -compulsory)

+(1 Jacket, 2 Trousers/Skirts and 3 Shirts/Blouses) Should an Elected Member not wish to receive the uniform, they will be entitled to receive a cash payment which equates to the cost of supplying the uniform to purchase their own clothing that is suitable for civic attire.
+Such a cash payment must be acquitted within 3 months through the provision of receipts for clothing purchased.
+Any monies not acquitted in this way should be returned to the City.
+Such a payment will only be made once

 - (8) Driz-a-bone Jacket or similar (optional)

 - (9) Paper shredder (optional);

-Should an Elected Member not wish to receive the uniform, they will be entitled to receive a cash payment which equates to the cost of supplying the uniform to purchase their own clothing.
-Such a cash payment must be acquitted within 3 months through the provision of receipts for clothing purchased.
-Any monies not acquitted in this way should be returned to the City.